inchworks/picinch/docs/install-5-customise.md

 Files in `templates/` define Go templates to specify static content for your site.
 All files with the name `*.tmpl` are processed.
 Typically a single `site.tmpl` file is sufficient.
 See [Template Files]({{ site.baseurl }}{% link template-examples.md %})
 .

-Go template files in `/serv/picinch/site/templates` specify static content for your website.
-Typically a single file, e.g. `site.tmpl` will be sufficient.

 The following templates are intended to be redefined, and you will probably want to change at least `banner`, `homePage` and `website`:

 **banner** Banner text on each page.